Quaestiox/diag-cmd.nvim/README.md

 		update_in_insert = true,
 	},

-    -- choose the file type which you don't want to use diagnostic disabled_file_type = { "lua" },
+    -- choose the file type which you don't want to use diagnosis disabled_file_type = { "lua" },
 })
 ```